godefv/math/README.md

 No need to specify in advance a space in which to work, new types are generated if new dimensions appear in an expression.
 If you write `auto a=3*x+4*y`, `a` stores two values in a type generated from the expression `"double*x+double*y"`.
 Then, writing `a+2.5*z` will just generate a larger type holding three values (assuming `z` is not a combination of `x` and `y`).

 ## small and easy to read
 It is small because it exploits work from mathematicians.
-They have put many concepts into the most beautiful form they could find : both as general and as simple as possible, which means factorized and simple code.
+They have put many concepts into the most beautiful form they could find : both as general and as simple as possible.
+Using those concepts in code means factorized and simple code.

 ## metaprogramming, expression templates
 The library takes care of returning the best types in terms of memory and geometric signification for every math operation or function.
 An important example is the composition of geometric transformations : any composition of rotations will produce a rotation (and be stored internally as a quaternion), a composition of any number of rotations with any number of translations in any order will generate a type storing a single rotation followed by a single translation (stored internally as a quaternion and a vector), and similar simplifications are made automatically if you add homothecies in the mix, always generating the simplest possible type, which will also limit the number of different C++ types in the whole program.